matplotlib/governance/governance.md

   Services for the benefit of the Project and Community.
 - Make decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.
-- Granting or revoking commit rights.
+- Grant or revok commit rights.

 The steering council will be between 5 and 7 people including the PL.
 Being on the steering council is a responsibility, not a recognition of being a long-time